Below is the link of original article

 this IEnumerablesource,

-is considered unstable, meaning that if two elements return the same key based on the key selector, the order of the output could be the maintained or could be different.
-You should never rely on the order of elements coming out of an orderby
+Func keySelector) whereK : IComparable The operator takes an IEnumerable<T> and orders the collection based on the key selector that will return the key value for each element in the sequence.
+The only important point that is worth mentioning is that the sorting of orderby and orderbydescending is considered unstable, meaning that if two elements return the same key based on the key selector, the order of the output could be the maintained or could be different.
+You should never rely on the order of elements coming out of an orderby call other than the field specified in the orderby clause.

 Another interesting point that I found was that orderby, orderbydescending and orderbyascending take as an input source IEnumerable

-public static void OrderByOperators() { Book[] books = { new Book{Title="ASP.NET 2.0 Website Programming: Problem - Design - Solution", Author="Marco Bellinaso"}, new Book{Title="ASP.NET 2.0 Unleashed", Author="Stephen Walther"}, new Book{Title="Pro ASP.NET 3.5 in C# 2008, Second Edition", Author="MacDonald and Mario Szpuszta"}, new Book{Title="ASP.NET 3.5 Unleashed ", Author="Stephen Walther"}, }; IEnumerable books.OrderBy(b => b.Author).ThenBy(b => b.Title); } |
+| public static void OrderByOperators() { Book[] books = { new Book{Title="ASP.NET 2.0 Website Programming: Problem -Design - Solution", Author="Marco Bellinaso"}, new Book{Title="ASP.NET 2.0 Unleashed", Author="Stephen Walther"}, new Book{Title="Pro ASP.NET 3.5 in C# 2008, Second Edition", Author="MacDonald and Mario Szpuszta"}, new Book{Title="ASP.NET 3.5 Unleashed ", Author="Stephen Walther"}, }; IEnumerable books.OrderBy(b => b.Author).ThenBy(b => b.Title); } |

 public static IOrderedEnumerableOrderBy (